doug-wade/docs/README.md

 ### Add inline code

-For insline code, such as a word, use a single backtick.
+For inline code, such as a word, use a single backtick.

 ### Add code blocks